aws-quickstart/cloudwatch-alarm-macro/README.md

 |Lambda  |  Invocations |  The number of times a function is invoked in response to an event or invocation API call |
 |NAT Gateway |  ErrorPortAllocation | The number of times the NAT gateway could not allocate a source port  |
 |NAT Gateway  | ActiveConnectionCount  |  The total number of concurrent active TCP connections through the NAT gateway |

+## usage

+To use the macro, add the following line to the top of your templates:

+Transform: AlarmMacro

+## macro order for serverless templates

+If you are deploying a serverless template please ensure you list this macro after the serverless transform

+Transform: ["AWS::Serverless-2016-10-31", "AlarmMacro"]